sharontherese/latin-mass-funeral/content/office-for-the-dead/index.md

 * {{% staticref "files/2._Officium_Pro_Defunctis_LatinEnglish.pdf" %}}My own version as a PDF{{% /staticref %}}
 * The Roman Ritual (Vespers only)[^2]
+* _The office and the masses for the dead : with the order of burial; from the Roman Breviary, Missal and Ritual : in Latin and English_[^3]

 # Officium Pro Defunctis